rolling-scopes-school/aws/aws-developer/03_serverless_api/task.md

 2. Link to Product Service API - .....
 3. Link to FE PR (YOUR OWN REPOSITORY) - ...

-4. In case SWAGGER file is not provided - please provide product schema in PR description
+4. In case Swagger file is not provided - please provide product schema in PR description